.jpg)

 “I really enjoy figuring out how things work in the body.
 I spend a lot of time researching biology and physiology to understand how acupuncture really works on a physiological level.
 I am dedicated to this functional medicine, and utilizing the body’s own systems of healing itself.
-When I’m not treating patients, I’m teaching workshops on how the body works, and how acupuncture can make functional changes in the body that can radically improve our health and quality of life.”
+When I’m not treating patients, I’m teaching/building/writing/recording or otherwise engaging in figuring out and spreading the word on how the body works, and how acupuncture can make functional changes in the body that can radically improve our health and quality of life.
+I have books in the works, teachings being packaged, and even working towards some public health policy reform - I believe that acupuncture and integrative therapies are far under-utilized and that by getting more practitioners access to the right training, and getting our work out to the mainstream, that we can see a radical shift in public health and the livelihood of humans in this country and on this planet...

 By combining her love and passion for natural medicine with her clinical knowledge, experience, and techniques, Courtney shows her devotion to guiding her patients onto a healing path, and helps them to enjoy that journey.
 Learn more about Courtney.